 “It’s benign when a group of lobbyists are assembled to collectively pitch in to buy a large group of lawmakers a meal — hamburgers, breakfast burritos, a committee dinner at a restaurant — in exchange for very little recognition,” he said.
 “Lobbyists see that as a courtesy and part of the fabric of the process.”

-That sort of spending is different from the more exclusive dinners that are meant to actually help a lobbyist influence the outcome of a vote on behalf of client, he said.
+That sort of spending is different from the more exclusive dinners that are meant to actually help a lobbyist influence the outcome of a vote on behalf of clients, he said.
 Bullington thinks there should be full disclosure during the session “when lawmakers are intertwined with the lobbying process and enacting legislation” rather than waiting until May, when lobbyists must file reports.

 “Lobbyists should report everything they purchase for lawmakers, down to the most basic gin and tonic,” he said.
 “I wouldn’t find it difficult at all.”